debolacodes/bookle/README.md

 Check out the live version of the app [here](https://bookle-teal.vercel.app/).

+## Components

+- **BookList.tsx:** Component that lists the books from the Google Books API.
+- **BookSearch.tsx:** Component for the search input and buttons.
+- **EmptyBook.tsx:** Component that displays the UI for an empty state in the book list.
+- **Modal.tsx:** Component for the modal that shows the book details when clicked.
+- **Pagination.tsx:** Component for pagination in the book list.

+## Pages

+- **Book.tsx:** The parent component for the search functionality and book list.

 ### Features

 - **Search Functionality:** Users can enter keywords to search for books using a user-friendly search bar.